Hunterview

 Hunterview has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely impacting the area: Bridgman Ridge Estate, McDougall Business Park, Hunter Gas Pipeline, and Alroy Oval Sports Precinct Redevelopment.
-The following details projects most relevant.
+AreaSearch has identified three projects that may impact this area: Bridgman Ridge Estate, McDougall Business Park, Hunter Gas Pipeline, and Alroy Oval Sports Precinct Redevelopment.
+The following details these key projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.